 The juvenile officer serves in a public office requiring the highest standards of public trust and confidence as he or she endeavors to improve outcomes for children, youth, and families involved in the juvenile justice and child welfare systems in Missouri.
 It is incumbent upon the juvenile officer to carry out his or her duties in a manner conducive to the welfare of each child or juvenile and the interests of the state.
-Regular reviews of the activities in the juvenile office as subject to the administrative authority of the juvenile officer are necessary to ensure the same.
+Regular reviews of the activities in the juvenile officer are necessary to ensure the same.